tc39/notes/meetings/2022-03/mar-31.md

 USA: Yeah.
 It seems like something that could be discussed offline.

-CHG: Yeah, I think we can continue to iterate on this question and bring it back up at the next meeting.
+KHG: Yeah, I think we can continue to iterate on this question and bring it back up at the next meeting.
 I will take it as an item to continue discussion here.
 So there's one last thing.
 I know we're at almost that time, but I'd like to get through real quick.
 I thought I had moved this part of the spec forward in the most recent draft, but I hadn't, it turned out.
 So I just wanted to see if this is still acceptable.
 So this was I believe where we landed on the strictness of decorators and the modification I believe is right here.
 It's essentially that all parts of the class declaration and expression are ‘strict mode’ except for a decorator list at the top level of a class declaration or class expression, so the decorator list applied to the class itself, which is contained in strict mode code there.
 There's a long Thread about this if anybody wants to read it (issue #204), but this seems to be where we landed.
 Is anybody objecting to pulling this forward into the current spec?

 MM: Yes, I object in the absence.
 I did not follow the thread.
 I was not aware of a thread.
 So let me say in the absence of understanding.
 What Authority is our objective.
 We sure I'm getting (?) is correct.
 Without this addition, the decorator list is interpreted as strict code.
 And with the addition that you're asking about, the decorator list would be interpreted as sloppy mode, is that correct?

-CHG:  ah, I mean, I'm not super sure about this strict parts of the spec.
+KHG:  ah, I mean, I'm not super sure about this strict parts of the spec.
 I'm not super familiar with them the strictness parts, so I would to kind of look at it.
 But I think the current spec says all parts of the class declaration and the decorator list would be considered part of the class declaration or class expression.

 MM: So I need to understand what the normative difference is.
 Of Accepting or not accepting this language.
 I don't know what the current behavior is that this language would change and I don't understand how that language would change.

-CHG: So what I understand is that it would allow you to use - like the code for decorators outside of the class body itself, so specifically the decorators applied to the class itself, would not be considered in strict mode.
+KHG: So what I understand is that it would allow you to use - like the code for decorators outside of the class body itself, so specifically the decorators applied to the class itself, would not be considered in strict mode.
 A reason for this was because of a look-ahead concern, so there was concern that we would have to like, you know, parse everything in order to understand, if this module was going to be strict or not.

 MM: Okay.
 Thanks.
 Mentioning that concern makes a huge difference.
 I understand that sometimes these look ahead concerns can be very painful on people who implement parsers.
 Were there implementers on that thread that voice a strong desire to avoid the implementation complexity and held by this look-ahead.
 And and if not, are there any implementers in the room that would like to venture an opinion as to whether the look-ahead in question here would be painful.